 Y daughter is grieviously troubled by a devil.
-I think the souls of the daughters of the Church to be of the believers, which <were>grievously troubled by a devil: knowing not the Creator and adoring stones.
-Who answered here not a word.
+I think the daughter of the Church to be the souls of believers which <were>grievously troubled by a devil: knowing not the Creator and adoring stones.
+Who answered her not a word.
 Not from pharisaical pride nor from arrogance as of scribes: but lest he should seem to be in contradiction to the sentence by which he had commanded, Go ye not into the way of the Gentiles, and into the city of the Samaritans enter ye not.
-For he was unwilling to give opportunity to false accusers: and he reserved the complete salvation of the Gentiles to the time of the passion and the resurrection.
+For he was unwilling to give opportunity to false accusers: and he reserved the complete salvation of the Gentiles to the time of <his> passion and the resurrection.